pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

 3. Build a new Android app or reuse an example app and load the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, follow Step 3 of the `Model Preparation for Android recipe <../recipes/model_preparation_android.html#add-the-model-and-pytorch-library-on-android>`_ to use our model in an Android Studio project with PyTorch Mobile enabled.
-Because both DeepLabV3 used in this tutorial and MobileNet v2 used in the PyTorch HelloWorld Android example are computer vision models, you can also get the `HelloWorld example repo <https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp>`_ to make it easier to modify the code that loads the model and processes the input and output.
+Because both DeepLabV3 used in this tutorial and MobileNet v2 used in the PyTorch Hello World Android example are computer vision models, you can also get the `Hello World example repo <https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp>`_ to make it easier to modify the code that loads the model and processes the input and output.
 The main goal in this step and Step 4 is to make sure the model `deeplabv3_scripted.pt` generated in Step 1 can indeed work correctly on Android.

 Now let's add `deeplabv3_scripted.pt` and `deeplab.jpg` used in Step 2 to the Android Studio project and modify the `onCreate` method in the `MainActivity` to resemble: